BSN to DNP Admissions

 If you are currently or have been previously enrolled in a degree granting graduate program at The Ohio State University for any length of time, you would be considered a Graduate Intra-University Transfer Student.
 Be sure to choose the appropriate application for "current or former" Ohio State students after following the Apply link found here.
 In addition to that online application, you must complete a Supplemental Application.
 This separate application must be submitted to the College of Nursing directly at CONemail@example.com.
 Choose any of the following options to access this application:

 Most applicants may review the status of their application anytime at appstatus.osu.edu.
 If you are currently or have been previously enrolled in a degree granting graduate program at Ohio State for any length of time, you are considered a Graduate Intra-University Transfer and can contact firstname.lastname@example.org to review your application status.

 All required materials listed above must be submitted by the posted application deadline.
 Please allow up to 5 business days for the status of materials to be updated on your application status webpage.
 Any item still marked as incomplete by the deadline will result in your application being removed from consideration.

 After the deadline, you will receive an email from the College of Nursing once your application has been sent to the faculty for review.
 This email will provide a more detailed timeline of when you can expect a decision on your application.
-If you applied for Autumn 2019, you can download the admissions timeline here.
+If you applied for Autumn 2021, you can view the admissions timeline here.
 Decisions will likely be released in early Spring.

 Once offered admission, you will be given a short window of time to accept the offer.
 All admitted applicants to graduate nursing programs are required to pay a $250 non-refundable deposit upon acceptance.
 This deposit will be applied towards your first semester's tuition when you begin the program.
 The deposit will be forfeited should you decide not to attend the program.
 You are able to defer admittance.
 If you are unable to begin your studies in the term to which you applied, you will be required to reapply in the future.